EloiBilek/ApiMSSparkGradleMongo/README.md

 Start the project with run in main class: /ApiMSSparkGradleMongo/src/main/java/com/apimssparkgradlemongo/init/Main.java

+## Note 2
+The very cool of spark, is that it works fine with Java 8 lambda!!!

 * http://sparkjava.com

+...and guice is a simple and light framework, good to integrate with Microservices.

 * https://github.com/google/guice

 Use for request/response test, Postman of Chrome plugin...